cloudcreativity/laravel-json-api/docs/upgrade.md

 (in the `Contracts\Object` and `Object` namespaces).
 These were in this package for historic reasons and we have wanted to remove them for some time.
 They are marked as deprecated and will be removed for good in `2.0.0`.

-The following are the main changes if you have extended our abstract adapters.
+Below are the main changes if you have extended our abstract adapters.
 Your adapters may not have all of these methods.

 > If you have overridden any of the internals of the abstract adapters you may need to make additional changes.